jiangyang5157/kotlin-android/router/README.md

 - Can restore the "routing stack" after process death

 ## What It Can't Do
-- Similarly to *androidx.navigation*, this router is scope-in one Activity - WNF for following reasons:
+- Similarly to *androidx.navigation*, this router is scope-in one Activity
   - Activity is designed to take full screen, on the contrary fragment is fit in a region of the screen and it requires to be hosted by a specific Activity
-  - Activity launch mode is complicated are varied.
-Meaning routing from FragmentA to another route belongs to ActivityB involves providing an ability to config a launch mode whereas FragmentA is not aware the route destination is a fragment or Activity.
-  - Android native provides different implementations to "show" Activity(`Intent`) and fragment(`FragmentManager`).
+  - Activity launch mode is varied, and implementation to "show" Activity(`Intent`) and fragment(`FragmentManager`) are different.
+  - If fragmentA wants to launch fragmentB, just show fragmentB in current routerA, it is absolutely no need to start ActivityB then launch fragmentB.
+There is nothing to stop you adding any fragment to any router.
-- Routing to Dialog - WNF for following reasons:
+- Routing to Dialog
-  - Dialog is not presented in the same region of the screen that controlled by the router.
-It floating on top of fragment/Activity.
-  - Show/dismiss dialog should be handle by the current fragment.

 ## Example